Mask anxiety, face coverings and mental health

 - If you wear glasses, they might steam up so you can't see clearly.
 This might add to feeling overwhelmed.

-If you choose not to wear a mask, there may also be things that you're worried about:
+If you aren't able to wear a mask, there may also be things that you're worried about:

 - You might worry about what is expected in certain situations.
 For example, this could be in a GP surgery where some people are wearing masks and other people aren’t.